Skip to main content

 • “All these puzzles are wrapped neatly into an elaborate fantasy story that ties everything together nicely--very enjoyable.”

-• “There is a simple yet odd adventure story with hidden objects that tie together the 4 mansions, each mansion housing the 25 puzzle rooms; yet all of this is completely forgivable because sometimes a game is just good; in fact this game deserves a 10/10.”
+• “There is a simple yet odd adventure story with hidden objects that tie together the 4 mansions, each mansion housing the 25 puzzle rooms; a clunky visual novel style interface; small video sequences for all character movements that are too long; no voice acting - only animal sounds; yet all of this is forgivable because sometimes a game is just good; in fact this game deserves a 10/10.”

-• “It does break some of the repetition by having an area outside the room list where you interact with your 'guide' to progress a somewhat odd story as to why you are doing what you are doing along with an overarching mini game which as you complete brings you closer to your release from these rooms.”
+• “It does break some of the repetition by having an area outside the room list where you interact with your "guide" for lack of a better word to progress a somewhat odd story as to why you are doing what you are doing along with an overarching mini game which as you complete brings you closer to your release from these rooms.”

 • stability